 - Loss of Appetite – When exposed to the rabies virus, a person may lose appetite.
 They may not feel like eating anything.
 And along with this can be a feeling of depression and hopelessness.
 The lack of eating can also cause muscle spasms.

-- Seizures, loss of vision, and consciousness – Rabies affect the brain’s activity so that a person who is experiencing the rabies virus can have seizures and experience a loss of vision or even burning in the eyes.
+- Seizures, loss of vision, and consciousness – Rabies affect the brain’s activity so a person experiencing the rabies virus can have seizures and experience a loss of vision or even burning in the eyes.
 They can lose consciousness and feel dizzy and lightheaded.

 - Insomnia – Due to the other symptoms, there can be insomnia.
 They may wake up repeatedly in the night.